gorangrubic/imbAVR.ArduinoSynth/README.md

-# Projects of general relevance
+# Sub-projects of general relevance
 Development of the synth required number of classes/libraries, having general relevance for Arduino/MCU projects.
 Here I'll drop some highlights:

 - imbAVR.LCDOnMega